phytec/doc-bsp-yocto/source/index.rst

 **This is a preliminary version of the BSP Manual for the phyFLEX-i.MX 93 FPSC-Gamma and the phyFLEX-i.MX 93 Libra Rapid Development Kit.**

-This preliminary version is a HEAD of the BSP Manual under work, or the Release BSP-Yocto-NXP-i.MX93-PD26.1.0.
+This preliminary is a snapshot of the version under work of the BSP Manual for the BSP Release BSP-Yocto-NXP-i.MX93-PD26.1.0.

 Snapshot Date: 2026-04-02